SourcePointUSA/unity-sdk/README.md

                                tab: PRIVACY_MANAGER_TAB.DEFAULT);
     }
 ```
-By the way, here is the list of available tabs :
+Below is a list of available tabs in a GDPR privacy manager:
 ```c#
     public enum PRIVACY_MANAGER_TAB
     {